EdJoPaTo/website-stalker-example/sites/com-steamdeck-en.md

 [Reserve on Steam](http://store.steampowered.com/steamdeck)

-Initial regional availability
+Regional availability
 ----------

 Steam Deck is now shipping to the United States, Canada, the European Union, and the United Kingdom.
+Steam Deck is also available for reservation via Komodo in Japan, South Korea, Taiwan, and Hong Kong.
 More regions to come—stay tuned for more info.

 Speeds and feeds
 ----------